antonybudianto/next-antonybudianto/_posts/write-your-swc-plugin-with-rust.md

 In any case you have to write your own swc plugin, then you might find this post useful for you!

+## Rust knowledge

+I'd strongly **recommend** you to [learn Rust](https://doc.rust-lang.org/book/) first, it'll be really helpful on developing the plugin.

+If you don't have prior experience with Rust language, some part of the plugin code and development process might seems strange and unfamiliar to you.

+But don't worry, I'll try my best to cover important point in the code as much as possible!

+Let's get started, shall we?

 ## Getting started